BCTR 15th Anniversary Celebration and Research Talk with Karl Pillemer

 Join us for our 15th Anniversary Celebration and engaging talk with Karl Pillemer, Hazel E. Reed Human Development Professor in the College of Human Ecology, Professor of Gerontology in Medicine at Weill Cornell Medicine, and founding director of the Cornell Institute for Translational Research on Aging.
 Karl also directs the Cornell Legacy Project and is author of the book “30 Lessons for Living: Tried and True Advice from the Wisest Americans.”

 Following the talk with Dr. Pillemer, stay for refreshments and celebrate the BCTR’s 15th anniversary.
 You will have the opportunity to meet center faculty and staff who are bringing Dr. Urie Bronfenbrenner’s work to life.
-Plus, you’ll have a chance to share your memories of Dr. Bronfenbrenner and your time at the College of Human Ecology so they can be preserved and shared for our anniversary.
+Plus, you’ll have a chance to share your memories of Dr. Urie Bronfenbrenner, your time at the College of Human Ecology, or your work with the BCTR — all to be preserved and celebrated as part of our 15th anniversary.
+Tell us about meeting with Urie or taking his class, your experiences working in the BCTR, and the impact that your work and the center have made.

 This event is part of reunion weekend and in-person only.